merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ### Exporting

 Calculating SAAVs is just as easy as calculating SCVs.
-The command is mostly the same as Command FIXME, with the most critical change being the replacement of `--engine CDN` (codon) to `--engine AA` (amino acid).
+The command is mostly the same as Command 20, with the most critical change being the replacement of `--engine CDN` (codon) to `--engine AA` (amino acid).

 <div class="extra-info" style="{{ command_style  }}" markdown="1">
-<span class="extra-info-header">Command #X</span>
+<span class="extra-info-header">Command #21</span>
 ```bash
 anvi-gen-variability-profile -c CONTIGS.db \
                              -p PROFILE.db \